jbarratt/serialized-hugo/content/post/envoy-ratelimiting.md

 You can ensure that the full stack is working with a simple curl, which also shows traces of all the moving parts.

 * Instead of integrating with a true identity provider, all bearer tokens which are 3 characters long are considered to be valid.
-* The authorizer sets a header (`X-Ext-Auth-Ratelimit`) which can be used for unique per-user rate limiting
+* The authorizer sets a header (`X-Ext-Auth-Ratelimit`) which can be used for unique per-token rate limiting
 * In the envoy config, the Authorization header is stripped, so sensitive identity information is not pushed to backends